swt30/thesis/chapters/05-migration/05-migration.md

 For example, @Dolan2007 show an isentrope calculated from the liquid phase through ice VII; there is no perceivable discontinuity at the phase transition in that paper.
 Finally, as we will see in this chapter, the bulk radius of a planet is driven primarily by changes to its atmospheric thickness and not by the thickness of deeper layers.
 A planet's size is therefore insensitive to the precise position of phase boundaries in its water layers.

+This assumption may be appropriate for the high-pressure ice--liquid phase transitions seen in this chapter, but there are two scenarios that warrant further caution.
+The first scenario is where the planet contains materials other than pure water: the inclusion of other minerals can substantially alter the thermochemical properties of ice.
+For example, adding methane results in a structure called methane clathrate or "filled ice" which has a very different thermal conductivity [@Levi2014]; we might also expect its entropy to differ more between phases, producing a larger adiabatic discontinuity.
+A case-by-case analysis of the latent heat of transitions in these altered water ices would be needed if we were to attempt to calculate an adiabat through their P--T phase space.
+The second scenario is where a pure water planet underges a liquid--gas transition, as this has the largest latent heat of any water transition.
+But the surrounding anvironment during a transition to gas is unlikely to be governed by an isentropic temperature profile any more, as we are likely in an atmospheric (radiative) regime; at this point a proper atmospheric treatment is a better choice.
+In any case, I did not see any solid--liquid or liquid--gas transitions in the models in this chapter ([@fig:migration-1Mearth; @fig:migration-3Mearth; @fig:migration-5Mearth; @fig:migration-10Mearth]).

 ### Extracting phase information